-B.1 Non-collection of children from school This section applies to primary schools only
+B.1 Non-collection of children from school

-The school will put in place a policy regarding handing over children to adults who are not their parent or known carer at the end of the school day.
-Parents will be asked to provide the details of the person who will normally collect the child and will be informed of the need to notify the school in advance if this changes, giving details of the person authorised to collect the child.
-The school will also ensure that the details of at least two people who can be contacted in an emergency in the event that the child is uncollected.
+Parents are asked to provide the details of the person who will normally collect the child if it is not them and will be informed of the need to notify the school in advance if any of these details' changes, giving details of the alternative person authorised to collect the child.
+This may include providing photographic evidence or a pass.

+Parents and carers should also give details of at least two people who can be contacted in an emergency in the event that the child is uncollected.
+It is the responsibility of the parents / carers to update these as necessary, and school will confirm details at the start of the academic year.